 - Cons: data migration is not easy

-MongoDB is one of the most popular non-relational databases, despite only being launched less than a decade ago, in 2009.
+MongoDB is one of the most popular non-relational databases, despite its recent release in 2009.
 Published under a free-and-open-source license, MongoDB is primarily a document-oriented database, intended for use with semi-structured data like text documents.
 MongoDB does not use schemas.

 - Pros: high speed, high performance, easy configuration, support for JSON

 - Cons: high data size, high memory usage, limited nesting of files, security is not set by default

 Redis, like MongoDB, is relatively young.
 It was first released in 2009.
 The name REdis means “REmote Dictionary Server”.
 It is an open-source, non-relational database, primarily intended for use as a key-value store.
 It uses an associative array where a key is only linked to one value in a collection.

 Redis is written in ANSI C.

 - Pros: high speed, easy configuration, multiple data types supported